 OPEC countries are divided over whether to increase supply.
 Iran and Venezuela want to keep production stable in hopes of keeping prices - and revenue - high.
 Saudi Arabia wants to increase production, fearing that high oil prices will hurt the global economy and reduce oil demand over the long term.

 The head of the IEA, Nobuo Tanaka, expressed disappointment about OPEC's decision after that meeting.
-At a press conference Thursday in Paris, he said IEA's release would "contribute to ensuring that adequate supplies are available to the global market."
+At a news conference Thursday in Paris, he said the IEA's action would "contribute to ensuring that adequate supplies are available to the global market."

 The reserves, he said, have always acted as a shield.
 "Now we are using it to bludgeon prices globally.
 This is the first time we've used our shield as a club."